Task-4-2/Open-Licenses-data-code-and-software/resources/Feedback/training_feedback.md

 ---
-title: "Training Evaluation Template"
+title: "Training Evaluation"
-author: "Skills4EOSC T2.3"
+author: "Skills4EOSC T4.2"
 tags:
-    - FAIR-by-Design Learning Materials
+    - Licensing
-    - FAIR Learning Objects
+    - Research Output
-    - Training Evaluation Template
+    - Training Evaluation
 ---

 # Training Evaluation Form

 In Skills4EOSC we strive to provide high quality training and continuous improve our training activities.
 To be able to achieve that your feedback is very important to us.

-Please take a moment of your time to fill out the evaluation of the [insert training title].
+Please take a moment of your time to fill out the evaluation of the Open Licenses for Data, Software and Code.
 It will only take a minute.

 ## Training rating

 Overall, the training provided was

 - Excellent
 - Very good
 - Good